fibo/fibo.github.io/_posts/2021-06-02-aws-cloudshell-to-ec2.md

 3. Create or update an inbound rule for your EC2 instance's security group:
   - Type: SSH
   - Source: The output from the command in step 2, e.g., `3.4.5.6/32`.
-  - For the description, I add: *My IP on AWS CloudShell (run curl ifconfig.co)*
 4. Use the SSH key pair you created: see how to [create an SSH key](#create-an-ssh-key).
 5. Follow the instructions you get when you click the "Connect" button in your EC2 instance dashboard.
 For example, you need to run `chmod 400` on your SSH key (only once), and you also need to know the IP of your EC2 instance.